How Much Does a 5 Day Trip to Paris Cost? (2025 prices and data)

 Of course, you can expect to pay more if you’re centrally located to the main sights, like the Eiffel Tower or the Louvre.
 If you stay further outside the city, you can find cheaper lodging and be in a more local neighborhood, which is great if you want to see things off the beaten track!

-For the rest of the cost calculation in this article, we will use the Hotel Bourgongne et Montana.
-It’s well-rated, has a reasonable nightly rate, and most importantly, it’s close to Paris’ most popular sights.
+For the rest of the cost calculation in this article, we will use the Jim & Jules.
+It’s well-rated and is mid-priced.

 Looking for a place to stay?